Awabakal Environmental Education Centre logo

 This years competition

-Each week our clues will take you on a journey to wetlands in Australia.
+Our clues will take you on a journey to wetlands in Australia.
 Your students will find out about the plants and animals that live in there.

 Answers